-Games conist of three 18-minute periods.
+Games consist of three 18-minute periods.
 The clock runs for the entire period (no stop-time).

 Play stops for one minute between each period.

-Goalies switch ends at the end of each period.
+Teams switch sides at the end of each period.

 Players serve three minutes for minor penalties.
-(More about penatlies later.)
+(More about penatlies.)